 1952, April 27 – Canadian Pacific Ry received permission to end passenger service on the Cornwall Subdivision.

-1952, September 16 – Cornwall Electric Railway Society disbanded and returned street car No. 29 to the Cornwall Street Railway, whom converted it into a tower line car, becoming their second No. 5.
+1952, September 16 – due to many of the members moving out of the area the Cornwall Electric Railway Society disbanded and returned street car No. 29 to the Cornwall Street Railway.
+They converted it into a tower line car, becoming their second No. 5.

 1952, September 23 – Canadian Pacific Ry ran the last passenger train on the Cornwall Subdivision.